grimme-lab/qc2-teaching/doc/programming.rst

 Accuracy of Numbers
 -------------------

-We already noted in the last exercise that we can create number not representable by integers like very large number or decimal number, therefore we have to resort to real numbers declared by the ``real`` data type.
+We already noted in the last exercise that we can create numbers not representable by integers like very large numbers or decimal numbers, therefore we have to resort to real numbers declared by the ``real`` data type.